yueweng/wine-predictions/README.md

 ## Introduction

-In this project, I will predict the prices of the wines based on numerous factors, like vintage, country, ratings, type of grapes.
+In this project, I will predict the prices of the wines based on numerous factors, like vintage, country, ratings, popularity.

 ## Data Collection
 I am using Selenium to scrape the data from Vivino.com, a popular wine review site, where there are over more than 100,000 wines.
 I used MongoDB as my database to store the data and convert it to DataFrame for analysis.
 I am focusing on a few popular countries that produce wines, with ratings above 3.5 stars and a price range of up to $250.